 What Protocol Should Police Follow In Administering The Alcotest Breath Test In New Jersey?

-The instrument currently being used in New Jersey is the Alcotest 7110 MK-IIIC to test the breath of persons suspected of driving while intoxicated.
-Every six months, a New Jersey State police officer, referred to as a coordinator, checks the calibration of the instrument through a process using various strengths of alcohol simulators to make sure the machine is functioning properly.
-There are basically two critical components in checking the calibration of the instrument: the strength of the simulator solution and the temperature at which that solution is kept.
+New Jersey now uses the Alcotest 7110 MK-IIIC to test the breath of persons suspected of driving while intoxicated.
+Every six months, a New Jersey State Police officer called a Breath Test Coordinator Instructor checks the calibration of the instrument through a process using various strengths of alcohol simulators to make sure the machine is functioning properly.
+There are two critical components in checking the calibration of the instrument: the strength of the simulator solution and the temperature at which that solution is kept.
 The temperature is 34 degrees Celsius, plus or minus 0.2 degrees Celsius–the supposed temperature of a breath sample coming out of the human body.
-The coordinator uses a reference simulator solution that yields a vapor concentration of 0.10% as a control and three other simulators containing alcohol solutions yielding a vapor alcohol strength of 0.04, 0.08 and 0.16.
+The coordinator uses a reference simulator solution that yields a vapor concentration of 0.10% as a control and three other simulators containing alcohol solutions yielding vapor alcohol strengths of 0.04, 0.08 and 0.16.

-The coordinator will also have a fifth simulator, which has a 0.10 solution that has been assigned to the particular police department that owns the Alcotest instrument that the coordinator is testing.
+The coordinator will also have a fifth simulator with a 0.10 solution.
+That is the simulator assigned to the particular police department that owns the Alcotest instrument that the coordinator is testing.
 When the coordinator comes in to check the calibration, he will line up these five simulators and put fresh simulator solution into each one.
-They are basically like peanut butter jars with very fancy lids.
-What makes the lids fancy is this: a heater that goes into the solution, a port into which the coordinator can insert a temperature probe, and an agitator to keep the alcohol concentration of the liquid solution homogeneous.
-The coordinator hooks these five simulators up and gets them cooking for about an hour to permit any air bubbles to percolate out of the liquid solution and to make sure that the temperature throughout the solution is the same.
+Each simulator is like a peanut butter jar with a very fancy lid.
+What makes the lid fancy is this: a heater that goes into the solution, a port into which the coordinator can insert a temperature probe, and an agitator to keep the alcohol concentration of the liquid solution homogeneous.
+The coordinator hooks these five simulators up and gets them cooking for about an hour to permit any air bubbles to percolate out of the liquid solution and to make sure that the temperature throughout each solution is the same.

-Once he cooks the simulators, protocol requires him to check the temperature of the solutions in each of those simulators with a temperature probe that has been certified to relate back to the national standards.
-The organization that does that is called the National Institute of Standards and Technology, formerly the National Bureau of Standards.
-This thermometer that the coordinator uses initially is manufactured by a company called Control Company Inc. The thermometer yields a temperature measured to a degree Celsius, plus or minus 0.01 degrees Celsius.
-This is a much more precise measurement than that made by the temperature probes associated with the Alcotest instrument, which can only measure 34 degrees, plus or minus 0.2 degrees Celsius.
+Once the coordinator cooks the simulators, protocol requires him to check the temperature of the solutions in each of those simulators with a temperature probe, the measurements of which can be certified to relate back to the national standards maintained by the National Institute of Standards and Technology [“NIST”], formerly the National Bureau of Standards.
+The thermometer that the coordinator uses initially is manufactured by a company called Control Company Inc. The thermometer yields a temperature measured to a degree Celsius, plus or minus 0.01 degrees Celsius.
+This is a much more precise measurement than that made by the temperature probes associated with the Alcotest instrument, which measure to a degree Celsius, plus or minus 0.2 degrees Celsius.

-Forer coordinator Sgt.
+Former coordinator Sgt.
 Marc Dennis is accused of not doing the steps that he was required to do as a coordinator.
 He was required to measure the simulation solution temperature with the Control Company thermometer.
 If he did not do this, he could not maintain the chain of comparisons necessary to assure that the temperature probes associated with the Alcotest instrument are measuring temperature accurately.
 The State has alleged that, because he failed to do that step, he has committed certain crimes.
-One of these crimes was false swearing in terms of the documents he was required to sign indicating that he did that step.
+One of these crimes was false swearing as to statements in documents he was required to sign indicating that he did that step.
 Another was misconduct in office.

-For more information on Protocols in Administering Alcotest in NJ, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (888) 394-1394 today.
+For more information on Protocols in Administering Alcotest in New Jersey, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (732) 218-9090 today.